 1) a great deal of money is spent on lavish living, which Joyce Meyer calls being "blessed"...

-2) Does the 'truth of God's word' (above) include sin and repentance without which there is no gospel (See The Message of the Bible).
+2) Does the 'truth of God's word' (above) include sin and repentance without which there is no gospel.
 Jesus did say "For what will it profit a man if he gains the whole world and forfeits his soul?"
 (Matthew 16:26).

 The problem is that virtually everything that have read or heard from Joyce Meyer concerns seems to deal more with practical life lessons rather than Scriptural teachings.
 Besides which she makes the same fundamental mistakes made by countless others - believing we are "little gods".

 "... listening to a set of tapes by one man and he explained it like this..this kind of gets the point across...he said why do people have such a fit about God calling his creation, his creation, his man not his whole creation, but his man, little gods?
 If he's God what's he going to call them but the God kind?
 I mean if you as a human being have a baby you call it a human kind.
 If if [sic] cattle has another cattle they call it cattle kind.
 Tell me what Gods supposed to call 'em?
 Doesn't the Bible say we are created in his image?

 Now you understand I am not saying you are god with a capital G. That is not the issue here so don't go trying to stone me or yell blasphemy at me."
 "The Bible says right here John 10:34...'and Jesus answered is it not written in your law (Psalm 82:6) I said you are gods little g.'
 So men are called god by the law..."
 SEE

 However, there is a lot more to John 10 and Jesus' reference to Psalm 82:6 than first meets the eye.
 The ninth and tenth chapters of the Gospel of John form one continuous and uninterrupted story - all of which she has missed completely.